 Inside Mac Games has

-with Jeff Morgan, President of GraphSim Entertainment, who talks about a new F/A-18 Hornet flight simulator his company is working on.
+posted an interview with Jeff Morgan, President of GraphSim Entertainment, who talks about a new F/A-18 Hornet flight simulator his company is working on.
 MacGamer post posted a

 look at the art of Master of Orion III, the new strategy game from MacSoft.
 Apple’s Game site has posted a feature on the educational offerings put forth from